November, 13 2023 – Intake

 Our DBA Graduates teach in universities such as:

 Pennsylvania State University

 Our DBA Graduates work in companies such as:

 MD Anderson Cancer Center

-DBA program candidates are recruited from all over the world.
-They come from a wide variety of backgrounds—the sciences, humanities, and technical and engineering fields.
+DBA program candidates are recruited from all over the world and come from a wide variety of backgrounds.
 Generally, they are high-level professionals, such as managers or executives with advanced degrees in business disciplines.

 We request a Master’s degree or equivalent, fluency in English and at least 5 years of managerial experience.
 For the application, we ask our candidates to write a preliminary research proposal.

 Visit the campus pages for full Admissions & Application requirements